 Once the farmers have harvested all of the saffron, the much-prized spice is taken back to the cooperative to be dried.
 Once ready for market, the saffron is packaged and distributed in Greece and around the world.

 Saffron’s unique flavor and striking color, used to dye food and even fabric, is used in cuisines around the world.
 Throughout history, the spice was also used in religious practices, traditional medicine, and even beauty routines.

 Saffron has been harvested in Greece since ancient times

 Greeks have harvested saffron since ancient times.
-The tradition has survived throughout the centuries, and Greece currently produces about 5% of the world’s supply of the most sought-after spice.
+The tradition has survived throughout the centuries, and Greece currently produces about five percent of the world’s supply of the most sought-after spice.

-The Ancient Greeks explained the existence of saffron, this wonderful product of nature, with a myth: Krokos was a young Spartan and friend of God Hermes.
+The Ancient Greeks explained the existence of saffron, this wonderful product of nature, with a myth.
+Krokos was a young Spartan and friend of God Hermes.
 One day, the two friends were playing.
-While playing, Hermes hit his friend Krokos by accident on the head and he died.
-At the place he died a flower grew, symbolizing the body of Krokos.
-Three drops of his blood fell in the center of the flower and these drops became its stigmata.
-Ever since the flower is called Krokos, and the stigmata give us the famous saffron.
+While playing, Hermes hit his friend, Krokos, by accident on the head, and Krokos died.
+At the place he died, a flower grew, symbolizing the body of Krokos.
+Three drops of his blood fell in the center of the flower.
+These drops became the stigmata.
+Ever since, the flower has been called Krokos, and the stigmata provide us with the famous saffron.

-Furthermore, also Homer referred to this ‘gold of the Greek earth’ in his Iliad: “The Sunrise drew her crocus-like scarf over the sea to bring light on Gods and men alike.”
+Furthermore, Homer referred to this ‘gold of the Greek earth’ in the Iliad.
+“The Sunrise drew her crocus-like scarf over the sea to bring light on Gods and men alike,” he wrote.